Lattice field theories with a sign problem: Holomorphic extensions

 This method has been successfully applied to two-dimensional models, notably the Thirring model at finite density and temperature [\cite{Alexandru:2016ejd}], QED [\cite{Alexandru:2018ngw}], and U(1) gauge theory with a complex coupling [\cite{Pawlowski:2021bbu}], as well as the four-dimensional Bose gas [\cite{Alexandru:2016san}].
 A detailed review is given in [\cite{Alexandru:2020wrj}].
 Real-time dynamics will be discussed in Section \ref{sec:realtime}.

 An important question is how to apply holomorphic flow to theories beyond the lower-dimensional ones mentioned above, without running into problems related to ergodicity, multi-modality, and numerical cost. [\cite{Fukuma:2020fez}] suggest to consider not only one manifold at flow time $t$, but instead a continuous union of all flowed manifolds with $t_0<t<t_1$.
 This smears the flowed manifold to non-zero thickness, creating a worldvolume of one dimension higher.
 It is argued that the extra flow-time direction allows a Markov chain to move around barriers that would be impenetrable on a single flowed manifold.
 This approach is similar in spirit to parallel tempering or annealed importance sampling, except that the tempering parameter is the flow time.
 An advantage is that the Jacobian only has to be computed when a measurement is performed.
 This {\em worldvolume Hybrid Monte Carlo} (WV-HMC) approach [\cite{Fukuma:2020fez}] has been applied to a chiral random matrix model [\cite{Fukuma:2020fez}] and the four-dimensional Bose gas [\cite{Namekawa:2024ert}].
-Recent attention has shifted towards lattice gauge theory [\cite{Fukuma:2021aoo,Fukuma:2025gya,Fukuma:2025cxg}].
+Recent attention has shifted towards lattice gauge theory [\cite{Fukuma:2021aoo,Fukuma:2025gya,Fukuma:2025cxg}]. [\cite{Fujisawa:2021hxh}] contains an HMC algorithm evaluating the dynamics for generalised thimbles on the original contour, avoiding again issues with multi-modality.